 - You’ll also want to take the drive from the northern part of the park down to the southern tip (it’s one long road through the park) to check out the overlooks.
 Be sure to stop at Natural Bridge and get a selfie with the arch, and Rainbow Point (at the very very end) where you’re over 9,000 ft in elevation and can really see the rock layers change colors.

 - Finally, like Fairyland Loop, Mossy Cave is a Bryce hike but it is outside the ticketing gate.
 It’s super short, but oh so sweet.
 We loved the water flowing here in the creek as well as at the waterfall.
 Be sure to hike up and see the cave (more like a grotto) and touch the moss, and then as you’re coming down, overlooking the waterfall, you’ll see Turret Arch.
 Even though this hike is only a mile, we were probably here about 2+ hours!

 Plan to do Canyonlands right before or right after Arches, because of their proximity to each other.
-There are a multitude of overlooks here, and they never get old. if you’re ready to hike, we’ve listed our favorites below in the Island in the Sky area.
+There are a multitude of overlooks here, and they never get old.
+Also, a visit to the nearby Dead Horse Point State Park is a must!
+If you’re ready to hike Canyonlands, we’ve listed our favorites below in the Island in the Sky area.